Herbert Kickl: Political career

-Minister of the Interior
+Minister for the Interior (2017-2019)

 After the 2017 Austrian legislative election, the FPÖ joined the federal government as a junior partner to the Austrian People's Party (ÖVP).
-Kickl was sworn in as Federal Minister of the Interior on 17 December.
-In this capacity, he suffered from a number of scandals.
+Kickl was sworn in as Federal Minister for the Interior on 17 December.
+In this capacity, he was embroiled in a number of scandals.
 He was accused of failing to take serious responsibility as a minister, instead acting as if he were still in the opposition, as well as misusing his office and fostering a development away from liberal democracy and the rule of law.

 In a press conference on 11 January 2018, Kickl said he wanted "services centres and infrastructure that would allow the authorities to concentrate asylum seekers in one place", which was widely interpreted as an allusion to concentration camps, though he denied that the phrasing was intentional or that he sought to be provocative.

 In March 2018, Kickl suspended Peter Gridling, head of the Federal Office for the Protection of the Constitution and Counterterrorism (BVT), and ordered raids against its offices and the homes of a number of staff, seizing nineteen gigabytes of data.
 Kickl claimed that his actions were necessitated by Gridling and the agency's failure to delete sensitive data.
-His actions were criticised by opposition politicians, who accused him of seeking to undermine the independence of the BVT to protect right-wing extremist groups close to the FPÖ.
+His actions were criticised by opposition politicians, who accused him of seeking to undermine the independence of the BVT and to protect right-wing extremist groups close to the FPÖ.
 President of Austria Alexander Van der Bellen described the events as "extremely unusual and disconcerting".
 Government spokesman for security Werner Amon stated that the interior ministry had failed to work through the proper channels, and that unprompted searches of staff members' homes was not normal procedure.

 Kickl was criticised in September 2018 after an email addressed to the police by his ministerial spokesman surfaced recommending that they limit contact with critical media outlets to a bare minimum.
 This prompted criticism from Chancellor Sebastian Kurz, who condemned "any restriction of freedom of the press".
 Kickl stated he did not approve of the email's content, and the FPÖ accused the media of conducting a coordinated witch hunt against him.
 Kickl has also been accused of wielding the police for political purposes, lodging legal complaints against individuals and journalists who write negatively about him.